ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 		    SERVEUR,SERVEXT,WEBMASTR)
 	/*

-*Figure 7.4 VIRCONF JCL in MVS to update a VIRARBO file*
+*Figure 7.4 VIRCONF JCL in z/OS to update a VIRARBO file*

 Submitting VIRCONF with PARM=LOAD for an existing VIRARBO file allows definitions to be added, replaced, or deleted, while keeping existing definitions in the VIRARBO file.
 Using PARM='LOAD,NOREPL' parameter allows only new definitions to be added, while keeping existing definitions.
 In this case, VIRCONF will ignore any statement with the same name as existing definitions, returning a zero return code, except if another error was encountered.